symfony/symfony-docs/security.rst

 Access Control Lists (ACLs): Securing individual Database Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 3.4
-    ACL support was deprecated in Symfony 3.4 and will be removed in 4.0.
-Install
-    the `Symfony ACL bundle`_ if you want to keep using ACL.

 Imagine you are designing a blog where users can comment on your posts.
 You
 also want a user to be able to edit their own comments, but not those of
 other users.
 Also, as the admin user, you yourself want to be able to edit
 *all* comments.

-To accomplish this you have 2 options:

-* :doc:`Voters </security/voters>` allow you to write own business logic
+:doc:`Voters </security/voters>` allow you to write own business logic (e.g. the
-  (e.g. the user can edit this post because they were the creator) to determine
+user can edit this post because they were the creator) to determine access.
-  access.
-You'll probably want this option - it's flexible enough to solve the
-  above situation.

-* :doc:`ACLs </security/acl>` allow you to create a database structure
-  where you can assign *any* arbitrary user *any* access (e.g. EDIT, VIEW)
-  to *any* object in your system.
-Use this if you need an admin user to be
-  able to grant customized access across your system via some admin interface.

-In both cases, you'll still deny access using methods similar to what was
-shown above.
+That's why voters are officially recommended by Symfony to create ACL-like
+security systems.

+If you still prefer to use traditional ACLs, refer to the `Symfony ACL bundle`_.

 3) Retrieving the User Object
 -----------------------------